-The Intercom Mode menu is used to select the type of firmware you have in your intercom so the keypanel can display alphas in the correct font/language and modify the behavior of some functions to match the intercom behavior.
+The Intercom Mode menu is used to select the firmware type in your intercom so the keypanel can display alphas in the correct font/language and modify the behavior of some functions to match the intercom behavior.

 Available options are Alternate and Standard.